On the section conjecture over fields of finite type: Abstract

 \section{Abstract}

 Assume that the section conjecture holds over number fields.
-We prove then that it holds for a broad class of curves defined over finitely generated extensions of $\Q$.
-This class contains all hyperelliptic curves and a non-empty open subset of any curve.
-If we furthermore assume the weak Bombieri-Lang conjecture, we prove that the section conjecture holds for every hyperbolic curve over every finitely generated extension of $\Q$.
+We prove then that it holds for a broad class of curves defined over finitely generated extensions of $\mathbb{Q}$.
+This class contains every projective, hyperelliptic curve, every hyperbolic, affine curve of genus $\le 2$, and a non-empty open subset of any curve.
+If we furthermore assume the weak Bombieri-Lang conjecture, we prove that the section conjecture holds for every hyperbolic curve over every finitely generated extension of $\mathbb{Q}$.

-Grothendieck stated in \cite{gro97} his famous section conjecture for hyperbolic curves defined over fields finitely generated over $\Q$.
-One obvious question is whether it is enough to prove it over number fields.